anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Agent Proximity Assertion {#agt_prx}

-"Agent proximity" is a statement in the PVR and in Voucher that the registrar LDevID certificate was provided via the Registrar-Agent as defined in {{exchanges}} and not directly to the pledge.
+"Agent proximity" is a statement in the PVR and the voucher that the registrar communicated via the Registrar-Agent as defined in {{exchanges}} and not directly to the pledge.
 It is therefore a different assertion than "network proximity", which is defined in {{Section 3 of !RFC8995}}.
 Hence, {{I-D.ietf-anima-rfc8366bis}} defines the additional assertion type `agent-proximity`.
 This assertion type can be verified by the registrar and MASA during BRSKI-PRM voucher-request processing.

-In BRSKI, the pledge verifies POP of the registrar via the TLS handshake and pins that public key as the `proximity-registrar-cert` into the voucher request.
+In BRSKI, the pledge verifies POP of the registrar EE credentials via the TLS handshake and pins that public key as the `proximity-registrar-cert` into the voucher request.
 This allows the MASA to verify the proximity of the pledge and registrar, facilitating a decision to assign the pledge to that domain owner.
-In BRSKI, the TLS connection is considered provisional until the pledge receives the voucher.
+In BRSKI, the TLS session is considered provisional until the pledge receives the voucher to verify POI.

-In contrast, in BRSKI-PRM, the pledge has no direct connection to the registrar and MUST accept the registrar LDevID certificate provisionally until it receives the voucher as described in {{voucher}}.
+In contrast, in BRSKI-PRM the pledge has no direct connection to the registrar and MUST accept the supplied registrar EE certificate provisionally until it receives the voucher as described in {{voucher}} to verify both POP and POI.
-In a similar fashion, the pledge MUST accept the Registrar-Agent LDevID certificate provisionally.
-TODO(is this HTTPS-related? otherwise why accept it at all?)
-//stf: This is to resemble the provisional accept state from BRSKI.
-It intended to create the state for the registrar-certificate and to ensure the one in the agent-provided-registrar-certificate correlates to the one provided in the voucher.
+The provisional registrar EE certificate is used for the object security along the authenticated self-contained objects that in BRSKI-PRM replace the direct TLS connection to the registrar available in BRSKI {{!RFC8995}}.
 See also {{Section 5 of !RFC8995}} on "provisional state".

-For the Agent Proximity Assertion, the Registrar-Agent LDevID certificate and registrar LDevID certificate must be signed by the same domain owner, i.e., MUST possess a common domain trust anchor in their certificate chain.
+For the Agent Proximity Assertion, the Registrar-Agent EE certificate and registrar EE certificate must be signed by the same domain owner, i.e., MUST possess a common domain trust anchor in their certificate chain.
-Akin to the Proximity Assertion in BRSKI {{!RFC8995}}, the Agent Proximity Assertion provides pledge proximity evidence to the MASA.
+Akin to the Network Proximity Assertion in BRSKI {{!RFC8995}}, the Agent Proximity Assertion provides pledge proximity evidence to the MASA.
-But additionally, the Agent Proximity Assertion allows the domain registrar to be sure that the PVR collected by the Registrar-Agent was in fact collected by the Registrar-Agent to which the registrar is connected.
+But additionally, the Agent Proximity Assertion allows the domain registrar to be sure that the PVR supplied by the Registrar-Agent was in fact collected by the Registrar-Agent to which the registrar is connected by utilizing an agent-signed data object.